mojomast/rackspace-spot-tool/README.md

 1. Clone or download the project files to your local machine.
 2. Make scripts executable: `chmod +x provision.sh deploy-code-server.sh pause.sh resume.sh`.
-3. **Option A: Full provisioning** - Run the provisioning script: `./provision.sh`.
+3. **Option A: Full provisioning** - Run the provisioning script with the --dry-run flag for validation: `./provision.sh --dry-run`.
-   - Follow prompts to enter credentials and customize settings.
+   - This will validate the orchestration without making actual API calls or Terraform changes.
-   - Access code-server at the provided URL once deployment completes.
+   - If successful, run without --dry-run to execute the full provisioning: `./provision.sh`.
 4. **Option B: Deploy to existing infrastructure** - If infrastructure is already provisioned via Terraform and kubeconfig exists:
-    - Run: `./deploy-code-server.sh`.
+   - Run: `./deploy-code-server.sh --dry-run` to validate the deployment process.
-    - Follow prompts to customize code-server settings.
+   - This will simulate the Helm deployment without actually executing it.
-    - Access code-server at the provided URL once deployment completes.
+   - If successful, run without --dry-run to deploy: `./deploy-code-server.sh`.

 ## Sanity Checks (Validation Checklist)